 And here are three ways to move past an unhappy childhood, based on my experience with my parents.

-Tips for Dealing With Difficult Parents
+3 Tips for Accepting Your Difficult Parents

 Note that these tips are more psychological than practical.
 If you’re looking for practical tips for caring with parents with age-related memory loss or health issues, read 10 Tips for Caring for Parents With Dementia.